red-scorp/ag-panel/README.md

 ### Class Diagram

-UML class diagram is shown below:
+The UML class diagram is shown below:

 ![UML diagram](/img/class_diagram.png)

 ### Code Tree

 The code is structured by subsystem.
-Classes of different subsystem are located in their respective folders.
+Classes of different subsystems are located in their respective folders.

 ```
 ag-panel